 Reality: Spending half the day trying to decipher instructions from the Senior Account Executive without asking too many questions, trying to track down that one media contact from that one blog, who wrote one article that one time in 2005.
 Oh, and maintaining and completing all the work that the aforementioned, have not (or don’t want) to complete.

 Do your opinions match ours?
 We'd love to hear from you.
 We are always looking for talented rockstars to join our team!
+Send us your resume and tell us why you want to join our team.

 * At FSPR there are no titles on business cards.
 We believe titles are about as useful as a bicycle is to a fish and not because we are small.
 It’s because we think it builds a more rounded professional and every voice or idea, no matter how large or small, counts.
 The Co-founders still pitch media, what would be considered an Assistant AE attends new business meetings and interns have an all access pass to see the back page of decks.